-Join Tim Grey for an in-depth discussion in this video Eliminating a problem color, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Eliminating a problem color, part of Photoshop: Mastering Color Correction (2012).

 When you're happy with the overall color in a photo, but there's one color that's …proving to be a little bit problematic sometimes you might want to simply remove …or at least partially remove that one individual color. …With this photo for example I think the reds of the peppers look great and the …greens of the peppers look pretty good.
 But this sort of pinkish bluish tone in …the reflection on the peppers, is not looking all that good, it's a little too …magenta I'd say.
 It's just a reflection from the sky, …looks like sorta blue sky blending with red pepper to create this purplish tone.…